Adding Authentication to Next.js Project Using Auth.js: A Step-by-Step Guide

 • Creating a Google OAuth app

 Let's begin by installing Auth.js.
-Since it's available as an npm package, the installation process is straightforward.
+The installation process is straightforward, as it's available as an NPM package.

 Installing Auth.js